By Martin Siele (@S_iele)

 Back then, they had cult classics such as Toka Mapema and Battery Low.

 Now, they have several mainstream hits and classic projects under their belt, including two Ndani ya Cockpit mixtapes and the acclaimed Mtoto wa Mama album.

 Scar Mkadinali had one of the most sampled and remixed Kenyan songs ever with Kovu, a grimy single which sparked a viral challenge in 2019.

-To put the impact of Kovu into perspective, one of Kenya’s biggest groups at the moment, Mbogi Genje, secured their first hit with their take on the challenge.
+To put the impact of Kovu into perspective, one of Kenya’s biggest groups at the moment, Mbogi Genje, secured one of their first hits – Kidungi – with their take on the challenge.

 Ngumi Mbwegze was a hardcore, Sheng’ single over the Kovu beat that made Kenyans take notice of the group.